 No matter what product you choose to create and sell, make sure you are passionate about it.
 You will find that hard work is an ingredient that will pay off every time.

-As an angler you have different experiences than I do as an angler.
-Your experiences may lead you to creating a product that nobody has thought of yet.
+As an angler, you have different experiences than I do as an angler.
+Your experiences may lead you to create a product that nobody has thought of yet.
 Tap into that potential and act on it.
-Using the steps outlines in this article you should be able to navigate the initial challenges of starting a fishing company.
+Using the steps outlined in this article you should be able to navigate the initial challenges of starting a fishing company.